The search box

 Student Theses: Theses by Chalmers students is found at studentarbeten.chalmers.se

-Research data may be numerical, textual, images, video or sound recordings.
+Research data may be numerical or textual, consist of images, video or sound recordings.
+It can be digital or analog (e.g. lab reports).
 Software code may also count as research data.
-In the context of open access the term refers to digital data that has been collected or produced for scientific purposes.
+In the context of 'Open Science', the term refers to digital data that has been collected or produced for scientific purposes.

 Share your data

-Because of the many advantages of making data openly accessible, increasingly, funding agencies require a data management plan (DMP) as part of the project application.
-Also, some scientific journals require datasets to be deposited along with the article (e.g. Nature) or ask for a statement on the authors’ willingness to data.
+Many funding agencies require that data is made openly accessible.
+Also, some scientific journals require datasets to be deposited along with the article (e.g. Nature) or ask for a statement on the authors’ willingness to share data.

 Write a Data management plan